tekstop/ArduinoPowerController/Readme.md

 are then translated to trigger a relay to power a device.

 * The sample PDE (arduino sketch is also provided).

+* For more details, check the blog at: tekstop.wordpress.com